AetherX-Technologies/senseFlow-live/README.md

 - No summaries/Q&A: enable LLM in Settings and verify LLM endpoint in `prototype/ws_server.py`
 - History empty: Mongo disabled or not running
 - WebSocket errors: ensure `ws://127.0.0.1:8766` is reachable
+- UI changes not visible: hard refresh the page to bypass cached `app_live.js`

 ## License
 See `LICENSE`.